viamrobotics/docs/docs/get-started/installation/prepare/orange-pi-3-lts.md

 {{% /alert %}}

 To connect to a display, connect the HDMI cable to the Orange Pi's HDMI port and the other end to your monitor.
-Then, to connect the keyboard and mouse, plug the keyboard and mouse into the two USB-A ports on your Orange Pi.
+Then, connect your keyboard and mouse to the two USB-A ports on your Orange Pi.
-Alternatively, plug the two devices into your USB hub and connect the USB hub to your Orange Pi's USB-A port.
+Alternatively, you can connect your peripherals to a USB hub and connect the USB hub to your Orange Pi's USB-A port.

 {{% alert title="Tip" color="tip" %}}
 For board schematics, consult the [Orange Pi 3 LTS documentation](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/orange-pi-3-LTS.html).
 {{% /alert %}}

-After it boots, you should be greeted with the Orange Pi desktop display.
+Once the Orange Pi successfully boots, you should be greeted with the Orange Pi desktop display.
-If it prompts you for a password, note that the default password for Orange Pi devices is "orangepi".
+If you are prompted for a login password, note that the default password for Orange Pi devices is "orangepi".

 ## Establish a network connection